-Each year it is my goal to have one major physical challenge that gives me something to focus on and that takes me outside my comfort zone.
+Each year it is my goal to have one major physical challenge that gives me something to focus on, and that takes me outside my comfort zone.
 This year that one big thing was a 50K Trail Run on Paris Mountain.
 I want to share what I learned from the experience in hopes that you can learn something, as well.

 I set the goal of running a marathon in 2019 to test this belief.
 On October 19th, I finished the Paris Mountain 50k.
 Some of the things I learned I already knew from previous such challenges but were reinforced with this challenge.
 Others were more specific to this particular challenge.

-2. When taking on these types of challenges it often helps to have someone else doing the challenge with you or at least supporting you in the challenge.
+2. When taking on these types of challenges, it often helps to have someone else doing the challenge with you or at least support you in the challenge.
 Thanks, Ryan Miller, for encouraging me to take on this challenge with you.
-I am pretty confident that if Ryan would have said he was done after that first 25k I would have said I’m done also.
+I am pretty confident that if Ryan had said he was done after that first 25k, I would have said, “I’m also done.”
 So, thanks for pushing on and getting me to do the same.
 Most of what I learned from the experience came on that second loop.
 Also, thanks to family and everyone else who offered words of encouragement leading up to the challenge and checked on me after the race.
 I think my answer was pretty standard after the race.
-When asked how I did, I replied “I survived barely”.
+When asked how I did, I replied, “I survived barely.”
 Those words of encouragement mean a lot.
-I still remember how much encouragement I received during Kokoro 21 and that was years ago.
+I still remember how much encouragement I received during Kokoro 21, and that was years ago.

 3. Sometimes you just don’t know until you try.
 Much of what can hold us back is our belief about what we think we are capable of.
 Brian Johnson speaks of the three key components of “Making Hope Happen” from Lopez’s book of the same name.